Cerebrum internal capsule

 • Posterior commissure

-• Commissure of fornix (hippocampal commissure)
+• The commissure of the fornix (hippocampal commissure)

 • Habenular commissure